lucy3/summer2024-social-nlp/readings.md

 # Readings
 {:.no_toc}

-This is a tentative list.
 Since NLP is constantly changing as a field, this may change prior to the start of the course.
+Feel free to use this tentative list to get a sense of whether this course may be interesting to you before enrolling.

 ## Table of contents
 {: .no_toc .text-delta }